rogdrigues/project_estimate/README.md

 # Project Management Tool

 ## Description
-A comprehensive project management tool designed to help companies manage their projects, resources, and technologies efficiently.
+A comprehensive project management tool designed to help companies efficiently manage their projects, resources, technologies, and collaboration.
+It features role-based access control, task tracking, and real-time updates, making it ideal for both small and large teams.

 ## Table of Contents
 - [Features](#features)